joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/05/02/opinion/letters/libraries-funding.html?searchResultPosition=4

 **How a Miami School Became a Beacon for Anti-Vaxxers**\
-`The Centner Academy barred teachers newly vaccinated against the coronavirus from being near students.
+`Centner Academy barred teachers newly vaccinated against the coronavirus from being near students.
 Some parents threatened to withdraw their children.
 Others clamored to enroll.`\
 https://nytimes.com/2021/05/02/us/miami-centner-academy-coronavirus-vaccine.html?searchResultPosition=5

 **What to Cook This Week**\